JuliaOcean/AIBECS.jl/ReadMe.md

 ## Concept

 This package was developed to exploit linear-algebra tools and algorithms in Julia to efficiently simulate marine tracers.
-AIBECS represents global biogeochemical cycles with a discretized system of nonlinear partial differential equations that takes the generic form
+AIBECS represents global biogeochemical cycles with a discretized system of nonlinear ordinary differential equations that takes the generic form

 ∂***x***/∂*t* + **T*****x*** = ***G***(***x***)